ShailyRoy/shailyroy.github.io/content/posts/Path to higher study/index.md

 Here is the shopping list that people must buy before coming here.
 The shopping list depends on state weather.
 Also if you are going to live alone, you must bring some basic things as you can't lend anything from roommates.

-#### Bags
+#### Luggages
 1. 2 28inch luggage which can cover 23 kgs. try to buy good brand.
 1 bag (hard shell) costed around 10k another one (softshell) 7k.
 2. 1 carry on bag of 20inch (it is not needed but recommended to take as it is easy to carry 7kg), It will cost around 6k.
-3. you can take another backpack for carrying laptops and other devices. they never weight the backpack.
+3. you can take another backpack for carrying laptops and other devices. they sometimes don't weight the backpack.
-4. NEck pellow and sleeping mask. (as it will be a long journey, you can bring these for comfort)
+4. NEck pellow and sleeping mask. (as it will be a long journey, you can bring these for comfort but at the end of the journey it feels like too much staff to carry :| )
-5. keep moisturizer in your handbag as it is colder in plane
+5. keep travel size moisturizer in your handbag as it is colder in plane
+6. Wear comfortable dress while flying , keep a hoodie in the carry on so that you don't feel cold

 #### Outfits
 1. Bring a lot of outfits with soft color and simple designs. here cloths are very costly compared to our country and quality is not that different.
 Normally people wear very basic colors.
 In fall, they love floral designs.